-The architecture enables integrated traffic management of a heterogeneous mobile network through the use of the Open-Flow++ primitives.
-We next describe how these primitives are mapped back and forth into technology-specific functionality thanks to the technology dispatcher, which acts as a relay of the messages between the OpenFlow++ API and the modules doing the mapping.
-Simply put, we require the ability to:
+The architecture enables an integrated traffic management of a heterogeneous mobile network, through the use of the Open-Flow++ primitives.
+We next describe how these primitives are mapped back-and-forth into technology-specific functionality thanks to the technology dispatcher, which acts as a relay of the messages between the OpenFlow++ API and the modules doing the mapping.
+In nuce, we require the ability to:

-- Detect when new nodes and links are available, including the potential PoAs to the network - Estimate the available capacity of the wireless links - Change the point of attachment of a terminal without disrupting the traffic served
+- Detect when new nodes and links are available, including the potential points of attachment to the network. - Estimate the available capacity of the wireless links. - Change the point of attachment of a terminal without disrupting the traffic served.